Basic Budget Questions Beginners Need to Answer

 3. What if I don’t make enough money?

 Rest assured, you are not alone.
 This is a very common place to be.
+Some people even need to take out the loans available on this Website in order to make it to their next paycheck.
 However, your goal should be to have a zero dollar amount at the end of the month, with savings included.
 If your end of the month budget leaves you in the negative it’s important to your financial health that you do whatever it takes to fix that.
 This may mean no fast food, no cable, or a new job.
 See my Cheap Grocery List for a Family of Four HERE!

 4. What if I don’t make a consistent amount of money?